pingcap/blog/_posts/2016-12-05-Subquery-Optimization-in-TiDB.md

 \mathcal{G\_{A,F}}(S\ LOJ\_p\ R)=\pi\_C(S\ LOJ\_P(\mathcal{G}\_{A-attr(S),F}R))
 \\)

 The \\(\pi\_C\\) above `Join` is to convert NULL to the default value when the aggregation function accepts empty values.
+It is worth mentioning that the above formula can be applied only when the following three conditions are met:
++ All the columns that are related to `R` within the \\(\_p\\) predicate are there in the `Group by` column.
++ The key of the `S` relation is there in the `Group by` column.
++ The \\(\mathcal{G}\\) aggregation function only uses the column in `R`.

 It is very common to use aggregation functions together with subqueries.
 The general solution is to use the formal representation of `Apply`, and remove the correlation based on the rules, then apply the push-down rules of the aggregation function for further optimization.

+## References
+1. W. Yan and P.-A. Larson.
+“Eager aggregation and lazy aggregation”.
+In: Proc.
+Int.
+Conf. on Very Large Data Bases (VLDB) (1995), pp. 345–357.
+2. C. Galindo-Legaria and M. Joshi.
+“Orthogonal optimization of subqueries and aggregation”.
+In: Proc. of the ACM SIGMOD Conf. on Management of Data (2001), pp. 571–581.